Celts: Insular

 All living Celtic languages today belong to the Insular Celtic languages, derived from the Celtic languages spoken in Iron Age Britain and Ireland.
 They separated into a Goidelic and a Brittonic branch early on.
 By the time of the Roman conquest of Britain in the 1st century AD, the Insular Celts were made up of the Celtic Britons, the Gaels (or Scoti), and the Picts (or Caledonians).
+The renown of insular Celts has caused a popular belief that Celtic clans only lived in the British Isles.

 Linguists have debated whether a Celtic language came to the British Isles and then split, or whether the two branches arrived separately.
 The older view was that Celtic influence in the Isles was the result of successive migrations or invasions from the European mainland by diverse Celtic-speaking peoples over several centuries, accounting for the P-Celtic vs. Q-Celtic isogloss.
 This view has been challenged by the hypothesis that the islands' Celtic languages form an Insular Celtic dialect group.
 In the 19th and 20th centuries, scholars often dated the "arrival" of Celtic culture in Britain (via an invasion model) to the 6th century BC, corresponding to archaeological evidence of Hallstatt influence and the appearance of chariot burials in what is now England.
-Cunliffe and Koch propose in their newer #'Celtic from the West' theory that Celtic languages reached the Isles earlier, with the Bell Beaker culture c.2500 BC, or even before this.
+Cunliffe and Koch propose in their newer 'Celtic from the West' theory that Celtic languages reached the Isles earlier, with the Bell Beaker culture c.2500 BC, or even before this.
 More recently, a major archaeogenetics study uncovered a migration into southern Britain in the Bronze Age from 1300 to 800 BC.
 The newcomers were genetically most similar to ancient individuals from Gaul.
 From 1000 BC, their genetic marker swiftly spread through southern Britain, but not northern Britain.
 The authors see this as a "plausible vector for the spread of early Celtic languages into Britain".
 There was much less immigration during the Iron Age, so it is likely that Celtic reached Britain before then.
 Cunliffe suggests that a branch of Celtic was already spoken in Britain, and the Bronze Age migration introduced the Brittonic branch.